arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ## Overview

-In this tutorial you will learn how to build an image for the Portenta X8 with the files provided from Foundries.io.
+In this tutorial you will learn how to build an image for the Portenta X8 with the source code provided from Foundries.io.
 Building your image locally is helpful to quickly debug certain aspects of the systems, like bootloader or kernel support.
 Please keep in mind that images built locally cannot register to a FoundriesFactory and will not be OTA compatible, but this is a good alternative for those who do not have a FoundriesFactory subscription.
+This tutorial targets the customers that are not FoundriesFactory subscribers and want to extend the functionality provided by the Arduino pre-built sources by building their own images.
 For FoundriesFactory subscribers, we strongly suggest to make use of the Factory continuous integration system for creating your images.

 ***In this tutorial we are using Ubuntu LTS 22.04 inside the Windows Subsystem for Linux (WSL) through the Windows Terminal***